Support Us Button Widget

 Photo by INDYtoday team

 Again this year, the fine art fair will be held at the historic Stutz complex at 1060 N. Capitol Ave.
-Today is opening day of BUTTER and the weekend’s schedule is as follows:
+The weekend’s schedule is as follows:

 Alongside BUTTER, local history lover Sampson Levingston of Through2Eyes will be giving 30-minute walk + talk tours within the Indiana Avenue Cultural District to share the city’s history and why it’s so important to have Black art (back) in this neighborhood.